Q: Who is the church of Christ?

 A: We are Christians.
 We are not a denomination.
 The only creed we recognize and follow as authoritative is the Bible.
 We believe in the church Jesus promised to build.
 Jesus said:

-He succeeded.
-You can see this by reading through the book of Acts and the rest of the New Testament (NT).
-His church grew and has spread throughout the entire world.
+Jesus succeeded.
+You can read about His church and its growth in the book of Acts and the rest of the New Testament (NT).

 Q: Who is the church of Christ in the Bible?